MODEL OF CARE

 Objectives

-• Increase the proportion of Queenslanders living with a healthy weight.
+• To increase the proportion of Queenslanders living with a healthy weight.

-• Reduce inequities that cause unhealthy weight and growth for Queenslanders, particularly in First Nations people and culturally and linguistically diverse (CALD) people, low Socioeconomic Status (SES), and rural and remote.
+• To reduce inequities that contribute to overweight and obesity for Queenslanders, particularly within priority population groups such as First Nations peoples, culturally and linguistically diverse (CALD) people, and people living in rural and remote areas.

-Many Queenslanders are living, playing and aging in an obesogenic environment that encourages unhealthy higher weights.
-In Queensland, 66% of children aged 5-17 years are within the healthy weight range, while 24% are living with overweight or obesity (16% overweight, 8% obesity) and 10% are below the healthy weight range.[1]
-[2]
+Many Queenslanders are living, playing and aging in environments which contribute to overweight and obesity.
+In Queensland, 74% of children aged 5-17 years are underweight or within the healthy weight range, while 26% are living with overweight or obesity (18% overweight, 8% obesity).[1]

-Promotion of healthy weight requires political commitment, collaboration across all sectors of society, and a broad focus that is inclusive of all factors contributing to the obesogenic environment.
-The approach needs to be equitable, with a particular focus on priority communities.[3]
-[4]
+Promotion of positive health behaviours requires political commitment, collaboration across all sectors of society, and a broad focus which considers all factors that contribute to health behaviour change.
+The approach needs to be equitable, with a particular focus on priority communities.[2]

 Social Inequities

 Significant health inequities exist across the Queensland population.
-Certain vulnerable groups, including those of low socioeconomic background or education level, First Nations people, Māori and Pacific Islander people, and some CALD communities, have higher risk of overweight or obesity than the general Queensland population.
-Rates of obesity in socioeconomically disadvantaged areas are about 80% higher than advantaged areas; 20–40% higher in regional and remote areas, compared to cities; and Indigenous Queenslanders are 39% more likely to live with obesity than non-Indigenous Queenslanders.
+Certain vulnerable groups, including those of low socioeconomic background or education level, First Nations people, Māori and Pacific Islander people, and some CALD communities, have a higher risk of living with overweight or obesity than the general Queensland population.[1]
+Rates of obesity in children living in lower socioeconomic areas are higher than in higher socioeconomic areas.[2]
+People living with overweight and obesity are more likely to live in regional and remote areas, compared to major cities; and First Nations adults are more likely to live with obesity than non-Indigenous adults.[1-3]

 Statewide Initiative

 Health and Wellbeing Queensland (HWQld) focuses on health promotion and prevention in Queensland.
 We take a collaborative approach, partnering with the community, NGOs, private sector and all levels of government as well as sectors not typically associated with health care services.
-HWQld aims to improve the health and wellbeing of Queenslanders, reduce health inequity and reduce the burden of chronic disease through targeting poor nutrition and physical inactivity.[5]
+HWQld aims to improve the health and wellbeing of Queenslanders, reduce health inequity and reduce the burden of chronic disease through targeting health behaviour changes such as nutrition and physical activity.[4]
+Strengthening the inter-connected system, governance and partnerships aims to facilitate shared action and investment in prevention across Queensland.

 ConnectingQ